 – Rates high for comfort

 This well-supported, well-cushioned shoe is very forgiving – which can be advantageous as you increase the mileage.
-The Gel 22 model is slightly narrower than previous models.
+The Gel 23 model fits wider than previous models making it more available to the masses.

 If you want a shoe that is very reliable and gives total comfort, this is the one for you.